GraphicsBlast

 The alpha value isn't exactly like a transparency property here.
 If the alpha value was not set to one, the RGB values would still make the blank canvas be green, as the alpha value is only used when performing blending.
 However the topic of blending is a little ahead of us right now, so I'll just say for now you should always set it to a value of one, and we'll cover blending in a later tutorial.

-If our program has reached this point, then everything in our init function has completed without issue, so we can return zero to indicate the we have successfully initialised our program.
+If our program has reached this point, then everything in our init function has completed without issue, so we can return true to indicate the we have successfully initialised our program.

 Terminating